What is the Home Affordable Modification Program & What is a Loan Modification?

 As with anything in life, there are usually advantages as well as disadvantages.
 In this section, we will discuss both so you can make an informed decision.
 Unfortunately when most people have their back against the wall, they don’t always make the best decisions.
 We don’t want that to happen to you, so make sure to read this section.

-Depending on how far behind a borrower is when getting a loan modification, it is important to take a few things into consideration.
-First a home is a home.
+Depending on how far behind a borrower is when getting a loan modification, it is important to consider a few things.
 Many people have emotional attachment to their homes for various reasons.
 A home should not have an emotional string binding you to it.
 Here are some tips to consider when determining if getting a modification is right for you or not.

 First, it is important to consider the value of the home in comparison to the total debt on the property.
 Many times, the balances (especially on those with serious delinquency) can have have mortgage balances that are far greater than the actual value.
 While keeping your home may be a priority, sometimes it is not financially beneficial to keep the home.
 You must look at the total amount owed on the property in relation to it’s worth and make an honest and realistic assessment if the home has a chance of recovering in the immediate near future.